Disclaimer

 bodily injury

-Driving vehicle on highway at speed
+Driving vehicle on highway at a speed

-greater than 100 miles per hour
+greater than the designated miles per hour

 Parking in space designated for persons